Help us grow our connections.

 ³Conference kits are not supplied: please read the section on ‘Waste-wise event’.

-Note: All applications are subject to approval by the Conference Steering Committee.
+Note: All applications are subject to approval by the Board of The Wetlands Centre.